DuvoisinNicolas/Scripts_and_Configs/README.md

-# CTF_configs
+# Scripts and config
-Contains my CTF configs
+Contains my configs and QoL scripts